ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 [Valdacil's Spell Adjustments](https://www.nexusmods.com/baldursgate3/mods/4426) makes a number of critical changes to various vanilla BG3 spells.
 Namely:

 * Hex is now something you cast at the start of the day.
-It does not cost an action or any slots to prepare - but once it is prepared, you will gain a new hex spell on your hotbar that you use to actually apply the effect to a target.
-The spell applies disadvantage on all ability checks (you don't pick one), and you get the extra 1d6 necrotic damage.
-Re-casting the spell to target new creatures costs a bonus action but no more spell slots.
-Cast the Hex spell, and then use Hex Target to actually hex your target.
+It costs 1 slot to cast the first time - but once it is prepared, you will gain a _new_ hex spell on your hotbar called "Hex Target."
+This is what you use to actually apply the hex to an enemy.
+The spell applies disadvantage on all ability checks (you don't pick one), otherwise it works as normal.
+Re-casting the spell to target new creatures costs a bonus action but not more spell slots.
+Cast Hex at the start of the day to prepare the spell, and then use Hex Target to actually hex enemies during encounters.
 * Hunter's Mark works the same way.
 Cast Hunter's Mark, then use Mark Target to apply the effect to targets.
 * Shield of Faith lasts until long rest and does not require Concentration.
 * Many spells can be upcasted to have multiple targets and will scale to 9th level.